brews/baysparpy/docs/examples.rst

     prediction = bsr.predict_tex(sst, lon=34.0733, lat=31.6517, temptype='sst')

-As might be expected, we can now use the output of the forward prediction to parse and plot:
+As might be expected, we can use the output of the forward prediction to parse and plot:

 .. ipython:: python